rancher/terraform-aws-access/terraform.md

 This technique allows you to only generate a VPC once (or never, if you create it manually) by querying the provider before generating the resource.
 This also prevents users from having to know or pass the unique ids of resources into modules.
 Modules need selectors to accomplish this, usually in the form of some kind of name or default.
+There is a trade off to this approach where dependency chains become coupled in a way the forces recreation of resources due to unknown values.
+We diminish this trade off by explicitly ignoring this cases which Terraform calls "changes".
+This in turn may cause infrastructure to stay around when you might expect it to go away, which is how we err on the side of caution.

 ## Parenthesis Around Ternaries